 Fitness centers charge a membership fee in exchange for providing their customers with the ideal infrastructure for their workouts and physical activity.
 In addition to active physical fitness conditioning and recreational sports activities, operators are also involved in facility management and fitness instruction.

 The U.S. has the biggest Fitness market in the world both in terms of revenue and in the number of members enrolled in a fitness facility.
 The Fitness Center industry has over 111,000 businesses with a market size of $34 billion and it supports over 800,000 jobs.

-A factor that is shaping the Fitness Center industry is wearable technology, which includes fitness trackers, smart watches, heart rate monitors and GPS tracking devices.
+A factor that is shaping the Fitness Center industry is wearable technology, which includes fitness trackers, smart watches, heart rate monitors, and GPS tracking devices.
 In addition, most centers are now investing in high intensity interval training (HIIT), group training, personal training, body weight training, and health/wellness coaching as the demand for these activities has been constantly rising.
-Customers have also demand professional help inside the fitness centers.
+Customers also request professional help inside the fitness centers.
 Thus, centers have been employing certified fitness professionals to help customers with their physical performance while working out.

 -SBA Franchise Loan Data from 2010-2019